-• Each teacher has been assigned their own classroom to reduce the need to plan and prepare lessons in their typical office space around other teachers.
-Teachers will be allowed to plan and eat their lunch in their own classroom during their specific plan period and lunch time
+• Each teacher will be assigned their own classroom to reduce the need to plan and prepare lessons in their typical office space around other teachers.
+Teachers will be allowed to plan and eat their lunch in their own classroom during their specific plan period and lunch.